Expulsion of Germans from Czechoslovakia: Legacy

-According to the prominent human rights expert, Felix Ermacora, who in WW2 served as a private in the German army, the expulsion was "by definition an act of genocide that is, planned in advance, with the intention to destroy a people or group of people on their native soil."
+According to the prominent human rights expert, Felix Ermacora, who in World War II served as a private in the German army, the expulsion was "by definition an act of genocide that is, planned in advance, with the intention to destroy a people or group of people on their native soil."

+The novelist Reinhard Jirgl portrayed the expulsion and its impact on a family, inspired by his own, in The Unfinished from 2003.

 Compensation to expellees

-The British Foreign Office and the U.S. State Department planned a "population transfer commission" similar to the arrangement in the Treaty of Lausanne of 1923 to provide compensation for private property to transferred Greeks and Turks following the Kemalist war of 1919–1923.
+The British Foreign Office and the US State Department planned a "population transfer commission" similar to the arrangement in the Treaty of Lausanne of 1923 to provide compensation for private property to transferred Greeks and Turks following the Kemalist war of 1919–1923.
 But events went faster and the expulsions began in May 1945, long before the Potsdam Conference and before any agreement on a commission had been settled.
 No population transfer commission with competence to evaluate the claims of the German expellees was ever established.
-(See Public Record Office documents FO 371/46810 and FO 371/46811).

 Since the Czechoslovak government-in-exile decided that population transfer was the only solution of the German question, the problem of reparation (war indemnity) was closely associated.
-The proposed population transfer as presented in negotiations with the governments of U.S., UK and U.S.S.R., presumed the confiscation of the Germans' property to cover the reparation demands of Czechoslovakia; then Germany should pay the compensation to satisfy its citizens.
-This fait accompli was to prevent Germany's evasion of reparation payment as happened after World War I.
+The proposed population transfer as presented in negotiations with the governments of US, UK and USSR, presumed the confiscation of the Germans' property to cover the reparation demands of Czechoslovakia; then Germany should pay the compensation to satisfy its citizens.
+This was to prevent Germany's evasion of reparation payment as happened after World War I.